Jason Johannisen: Career

 Johannisen was recruited by the Western Bulldogs in the 2011 Rookie Draft, with pick #39, and made his debut in Round 19 of the 2012 AFL season against at Docklands Stadium.

 Johannisen was adjudged best afield in the Western Bulldogs' Grand Final victory over the Sydney Swans in 2016; he recorded 25 kicks among 33 disposals and 7 marks to win the Norm Smith Medal.
 In July 2017, he signed a five-year contract extension with Bulldogs.

 Johannisen missed nine weeks in the middle of the 2023 season with hamstring tendon damage, returning for two games before a calf injury ruled him out of the remainder of the season.
 He then didn't play post-round nine in 2024 after he suffered a moderate-grade hamstring strain.
 During the 2025 pre-season, he suffered a hamstring strain at training and subsequently underwent surgery.
 He overcame the hamstring injury in time for round five selection.

 Johannisen was delisted by the Western Bulldogs at the end of the 2025 AFL season, after 212 games, one premiership and one Norm Smith Medal.
+Though Johannisen never made a formal retirement announcement, his professional playing career ended in November 2025 when he was recruited by as a development coach.
+Ahead of the 2026 season, he joined Essendon District Football League club side Deer Park on a six-to-eight game playing contract.